AdobeDocs/commerce-contributor/src/pages/guides/doc-contributions/index.md

 ## Contributor attribution

-If you write and contribute a new topic, we will add your name (or your company's name) at the top of the page and link it to your GitHub profile (or company website)!
+If you write and contribute a new topic, we add your name (or your company's name) at the top of the page and link it to your GitHub profile (or company website)!
 For example:

 ![Contributor attribution](../../_images/contributor-attribution-example.png)